LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: Experiments

 Since lower scores reflect a perception of more writing problems, an assessor typically needs to provide a more extensive feedback comment to both cover the identified problems and justify their low scores.
 We highlight this score-comment interaction by measuring the correlations between scores and the token counts of or the numbers of identified problems in the related comments.

 As expected, the last column in Table~\ref{tab:overallCommentStats} shows strongly negative score-comment correlations across both human- and LLM-generated assessments.
-The fact that these negative correlations are generally much stronger when measured with the number of identified problems suggests that it is a more fine-grained metric than comment length and also indicates the usefulness of our framework proposed in Section~\ref{sec:evalOfComments}.
+The fact that these negative correlations are generally much stronger when measured with the number of identified problems suggests that it is a more fine-grained metric than comment length and also indicates the usefulness of our framework (ProEval) proposed in Section~\ref{sec:evalOfComments}.
+See Fig.~\ref{fig:score-comment-interaction} in Appendix~\ref{app:score-comment-interaction} for full results of the correlations.